 Finally, determine your desired profit margin and add a corresponding markup percentage to the total cost.
 Your markup is the dollar amount you add to your cost to arrive at a final, profitable price.
-Commercial jobs will be priced differently than residential and the material will vary depending on the service required.
+Besides, companies price commercial jobs differently than residential and the material will vary depending on the service required.

-If you are using Attentive, you can actually get your property takeoffs delivered right to your inbox to help you estimate more accurately and reclaim countless hours that you can now invest in client relationships, site visits, and growing your portfolio instead.
+If you use Attentive.ai, you can get your property takeoffs right in your inbox.
+This will help you estimate more accurately and reclaim countless hours that you can now invest in client relationships, site visits, and growing your portfolio instead.